Enneagram strengths and weaknesses

 Type 2 - The Helper

-Energizers: Helping others, being appreciated and valued, connecting with people emotionally, feeling needed.
-For example volunteering at a charity, helping a friend in need, receiving gratitude and appreciation, connecting with others emotionally.
+Energizers: Helping others, being appreciated and valued, connecting with people emotionally, feeling needed, volunteering at a charity, helping a friend in need, receiving gratitude and appreciation, and connecting with others emotionally.

-Drainers: Being ignored, feeling unappreciated or taken for granted, neglecting one’s own needs.
-For example being taken for granted, feeling unappreciated or overlooked, neglecting one’s own needs for the sake of others.
+Drainers: Being ignored, feeling unappreciated or taken for granted, neglecting one’s needs, for example, being taken for granted, feeling unappreciated or overlooked, neglecting one’s own needs for the sake of others.

 Strengths: Twos are warm, empathetic, and caring individuals.
-They have a natural talent for connecting with others and helping them in meaningful ways.
-They are generous and nurturing, and have a deep desire to serve others.
+They have a natural talent for connecting with others and helping them meaningfully.
+They are generous and nurturing and sincerely desire to serve others.

 Weaknesses: Twos can become overly dependent on the approval and validation of others.
-They may struggle with boundaries and become overly involved in other people’s lives, leading to feelings of exhaustion and burnout.
+They may struggle with boundaries and become highly involved in other people’s lives, leading to feelings of exhaustion and burnout.

 Example career situation: A Type 2 may thrive in a career that involves helping others, such as counseling or social work.
-However, their desire to be needed may cause them to neglect their own needs, leading to feelings of resentment and burnout.
+However, their desire to be needed may cause them to neglect their needs, leading to resentment and burnout.

 Type 3 - The Achiever

-Energizers: Setting and achieving goals, receiving recognition and praise, being successful, being in the spotlight.
-For example setting and achieving goals, receiving recognition and praise, presenting in front of an audience, competing and winning.
+Energizers: Setting and achieving goals, receiving recognition and praise, being successful, being in the spotlight, and, for example, setting and achieving goals, receiving glory and honor, presenting in front of an audience, competing, and winning.

-Drainers: Failure, criticism, lack of progress or achievement, feeling unimportant or insignificant.
-For example failing to meet expectations or goals, receiving negative feedback or criticism, feeling like a failure or impostor.
+Drainers: Failure, criticism, lack of progress or achievement, feeling unimportant, for example, failing to meet expectations or goals, receiving negative feedback or complaints, and feeling like a failure or impostor.

-Strengths: Threes are ambitious, driven, and highly motivated individuals.
-They are skilled at setting and achieving goals, and have a natural talent for leadership.
+Strengths: Threes are ambitious, driven, and highly motivated.
+They are skilled at setting and achieving goals and have a natural talent for leadership.
 They are confident, charismatic, and highly adaptable.

 Weaknesses: Threes can become overly focused on external validation and the opinions of others.
-They may struggle with authenticity, and may struggle with feelings of emptiness and disconnection if they are not achieving their goals.
+They may struggle with authenticity and feelings of emptiness and disconnection if they are not achieving their goals.

 Type 4 - The Individualist

 Energizers: Creative expression, self-discovery, deep and meaningful connections with others, unique and authentic experiences.
-For example creative expression through art or music, deep and meaningful conversations with others, exploring one’s own emotions and identity.
+For example, creative expression through art or music, deep and meaningful conversations with others, and exploring one’s emotions and identity.

-Drainers: Mundane or routine tasks, feeling misunderstood or unappreciated, rejection, feeling emotionally empty or disconnected.
-For example engaging in mundane or repetitive tasks, feeling like an outsider or misunderstood, facing rejection or criticism.
+Drainers: Mundane or routine tasks, feeling misunderstood or unappreciated, rejection, emotionally empty or disconnected, and for example, engaging in mundane or repetitive tasks, feeling like an outsider or misunderstood, and facing rejection or criticism.

-Strengths: Fours are creative, imaginative, and highly intuitive individuals.
+Strengths: Fours are creative, imaginative, and highly intuitive.
 They have a unique perspective on the world and are highly attuned to their emotions.
 They are highly empathetic and have a natural talent for understanding and connecting with others.

 Weaknesses: Fours can become overly focused on their emotions, leading to feelings of melancholy and isolation.
 They may struggle with a sense of identity, feeling like they do not fit in or belong.